 The mimic eventually states that he will agree to one of the following concessions: permitting Caroline feeding rights within the parish while she is still a serf, or not requiring (but still allowing) her to swear an oath of fealty to Donovan upon her release.

 Caroline: Love and hate, desire and restraint war in the young Kindred.
 Had she not come from her set ‘feeding ground’, had she not ‘enjoyed’ an early evening of making a whore of herself to get a taste of thin sour blood.
 Were she not suffering the insidious touch of the blood bond… she would take the wise course.
 The possibility of an opportunity to make her own way?
 The political leverage of choosing who to swear to as a vampire of equal standing…

-GM: “Swear fealty to Regent Donovan and his lord Prince Vidal in the names of your lineage, Longinus the Dark Prophet, and Almighty God,” the mimic states, his expression unchanging when Caroline accepts the offer.
-He looks for all the world as if she’s recommending what brand of insect repellent is most efficacious.
+GM: “Swear fealty to Regent Donovan and his lord Prince Vidal in the names of your lineage, Longinus the Dark Prophet, and Almighty God,” the mimic states.
+His expression remains unchanged.
+He looks for all the world as if he’s recommending brands of insect repellent.